open-climate-data-science/open-climate-data-science.github.io/about.md

 To apply to the workshop, visit the the [main website page](https://go.ncsu.edu/open-climate-data).

-**This application will close at the end of the day (11:59pm ET) on Sunday, January 23, 2022 (deadline extended).** We will notify all applicants by February 4, 2022.
+We will notify all applicants by February 4, 2022.

 <br>